goldfirere/units/Tests/README.md

    the module.
 Then, this `tests` should be imported and run from within `Tests.Main`, following the style there.

 To run the tests, just say `cabal test`.
+You will need to say `git submodule update --init` to download the contents of `units-defs`, necessary for testing purposes.